Anthrax blood test

 The anthrax blood test looks for antibodies against Bacillus anthracis, the bacteria that cause anthrax.

 Anthrax serology test; Antibody test for anthrax; Serologic test for B anthracis

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

-A normal result means no antibodies to the anthrax bacteria was seen in your blood sample.
+A normal result means no antibodies to the anthrax bacteria were seen in your blood sample.
 However, during the early stages of infection, your body may only produce a few antibodies, which the blood test may miss.
-The test may need to be repeated in 10 days - 2 weeks.
+The test may need to be repeated in 10 days to 2 weeks.